Scheduling Execution in PHP

 Messaging architecture

-provides us with solid and stable platform to handle such problems.
+provides us with a solid and stable platform to handle such problems.

-It help us in building applications that can scale and perform well on high load.
+It helps us in building applications that can scale and perform well on high loads.

 So what is Message